 Lower Body Prison Exercises

 Can’t move your arms?
 Good.
 It’s time for a break—and by that, we mean it’s time to work your legs.
 That’s right, dude, nobody’s allowed to skip leg day in prison.
-And as you’ll see, you can build legs of steel without a single piece of equipment.
+And as you’ll see, you can build legs of steel without a single piece of equipment, much less a gym membership.

 Body weight squats: Place your hands behind your head and squat down until your thighs are below parallel.
 Come up.
 Repeat until you can’t walk.